partspile/site/PRD.md

   - Notification method preferences (SMS, Email, Signal) with radio button selection
   - Conditional email address field (always visible, enabled only when email is selected)
   - Password change functionality

+### 3.8 User-to-User Messaging System
+- **Per-Ad Conversations**: Users can start conversations about specific ads by clicking a message button on expanded ad views.
+- **Message Button**: Appears on all ad cards (except user's own ads) when logged in, redirects to conversation page.
+- **Conversation Management**:
+  - New conversations are automatically created when messaging about an ad for the first time
+  - Existing conversations show full message history
+  - Messages are displayed in chronological order with sender identification
+- **Navigation**: Messages link added to main header navigation for logged in users
+- **Security**: Users cannot message themselves (guarded against in backend)
+- **Notifications**:
+  - SMS notifications via Twilio include brief message preview and clickable link to conversation
+  - Email notifications via Twilio SendGrid show conversation context and direct link to inbox
+  - Notifications respect user's preferred notification method (SMS/Email)
+  - Unified Twilio platform for both SMS and email delivery
+  - Robust error handling and graceful degradation when services are unavailable
+  - Phone number validation and proper error logging for debugging
+- **Database Schema**: Normalized tables for conversations and messages with proper indexing
+- **HTMX Integration**: All messaging functionality uses HTMX for seamless user experience without JavaScript
   - Account deletion options
   - Bookmarked ads management
 - UI elements that require authentication (such as "New Ad", "Edit Ad", or "Delete Ad" buttons) are shown in a disabled state or with limited interactivity for unauthenticated users, providing clear feedback that login is required to access these features.